chsasank/chsasank.github.io/_posts/project_turing/2020-10-31-richard-hamming-one-mans-view-of-computer-science.md

-right in claiming that what is utterly useless today will be useful tomorrow (and I doubt very much that he is, in the current situation), it is simply poor propaganda for raising the large amounts of money we need to support the continuing growth of the field.
-We need to avoid making computer science look like pure mathematics: our primary standard for acceptance should be experience in the real world, not aesthetics.
+right in claiming that what is utterly useless today will be useful tomorrow (and I doubt very much that he is, in the current situation), it is simply poor propaganda for raising the large amounts of money we need to support the continuing growth of the field. <mark>We need to avoid making computer science look like pure mathematics: our primary standard for acceptance should be experience in the real world, not aesthetics.</mark>

+## Computer Science Curriculum

-Were I setting up a computer science program, I would give relatively more emphasis to laboratory work than does Curriculum 68, and in particular I would require every computer science major, undergraduate or graduate, to take a laboratory course in which he designs, builds, debugs, and documents a reasonably sized program, perhaps a simulator or a simplified compiler for a particular machine.
-The results would be judged on style of programming, practical efficiency, freedom from bugs, and documentation.
+Were I setting up a computer science program, I would give relatively more emphasis to laboratory work than does Curriculum 68, and in particular
+<mark>I would require every computer science major, undergraduate or
+graduate, to take a laboratory course in which he designs, builds, debugs, and documents a reasonably sized program, perhaps a simulator or a simplified compiler for a particular machine.</mark> The results would be judged on style of programming, practical efficiency, freedom from bugs, and documentation.
 If any of these were too poor, I would not let the candidate pass.
 In judging his work we need to distinguish clearly between superficial cleverness and genuine understanding.
-Cleverness was essential in the past; it is no longer sufficient.
+Cleverness was essential in the past;
+it is no longer sufficient.

 I would also require a strong minor in some field other than computer science and mathematics.
 Without real experience in using the computer to